-A high share of transaction deposits of 76.1% of total corporate deposits results in lower interest expenses and has a positive impact on the Bank's operating result.
-The amount of corporate deposits in 2018 was also influenced by the Bank's decision to record deposits of micro-clients from 1 Jan.
-2018 in the business line of the retail clients.
+A high share of transaction deposits of 75.3% of total corporate deposits results in lower interest expenses and has a positive impact on the Bank's operating result.
+The amount of corporate deposits in 2018 was also influenced by the Bank's decision to record the micro-clients' deposits as of in retail business line, implemented since 01.01.2018.

-Note: At the end of 2017, RSD 11.2 billion of deposits of micro clients were transferred from corporate to retail segment, which makes the data different from the data in the Annual Report for 2017; the amount of corporate deposits at the end of 2016 was influenced by one individual deposit.
+Note: At the end of 2017, RSD 11.2 billion of micro customer deposits were transferred from corporate to retail business segment, which is why the data differs from the data presented in the Annual Report for 2017.

-Note: Presentation of the structure of depositors was made on the basis of internal segmentation of clients.
+Note: the overview of depositors' structure has been prepared on the basis of the internal client segmentation.

-7 Item deposits excludes other liabilities and funds acquired through credit lines
+$^{7}$ Position deposits does not include other liabilities and funds received through credit lines

 5.3.
-Asset management - Treasury
+Assets Management - Treasury

-Starting from the strategic orientation of the Bank, the activity of the Treasury's business function is focused on active asset and liquidity management while ensuring the smooth functioning of the Bank and meeting the business needs of its clients.
+Starting from the strategic orientation of the Bank, the activity of the Treasury business function is focused on the active management of funds and liquidity while ensuring the smooth functioning of the Bank and meeting the business needs of clients.

-The environment in which the Treasury's business function operated by the end of the second quarter of 2019 was marked by the continuation of the downward trend in return on domestic government securities, significant NBS interventions in the foreign exchange market and negative interest rates on EUR and CHF in foreign markets, which, given the available funds, represented a very significant challenge in liquidity management.
+The environment in which the Treasury function was operating as of the third quarter of 2019, was marked by a continuation of the downward trend in yields on domestic government securities, significant interventions by the National Bank of Serbia in the foreign exchange market and negative interest rates on EUR and CHF in foreign markets, all of which, given the available funds, posed a very significant challenge in managing liquidity.

-Compared to the same period in 2018, an increase in the achievement of results in the amount of 6.85% was recorded.
+Compared to the same period in 2018, there was a 3.0% increase in generating results.

-Ending the second quarter of 2019, the Bank's liquidity position was stable, with liquid assets placed predominantly in government securities of the Republic of Serbia.
+As of the third quarter of 2019, the Bank's liquidity position was stable, with liquid assets placed predominantly in government securities of the Republic of Serbia.

-The high participation of the Bank in the primary auctions of government securities of the Republic of Serbia was accompanied by a very active participation in the secondary market, while given the maturity structure of sources, most of the short-term dinar liquidity was placed through short-term placements in the interbank market, reverse REPO transactions with NBS, interbank REPO transactions, and excess liquidity deposited with NBS as overnight placements.
+The high participation of the Bank in the primary auctions of government securities of the Republic of Serbia was accompanied by a very active participation in the secondary market, while given the maturity structure of sources, most of the short-term dinar liquidity was placed through short-term investments in the inter-bank market, reverse REPURCHASE operations with National Bank of Serbia, inter-bank REPURCHASE transactions, and excess liquidity deposited with the National Bank of Serbia as overnight loan.

-Activities of the Treasury function in the foreign exchange market were also intense.
+The activities of the Treasury function in the foreign exchange market were also intense.